ivan-mezentsev/vsc-mcp/packages/relay/README.md

 4. It processes stdin and relays messages to the active server.
 5. If a server requests to be the main server, the relay can switch its active connection.
 6. If the active server becomes unresponsive, the relay can fail over to another server.

+## Attribution

+This relay is distributed as part of [vsc-mcp](https://github.com/ivan-mezentsev/vsc-mcp), a fork of [acomagu/vscode-as-mcp-server](https://github.com/acomagu/vscode-as-mcp-server).
+Original authorship notices and licenses are retained.